garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

     ![Create a project](40-create-a-project.png "Create a project")

 7. A new page should appear, asking how do you want to analyze your repository.
-Even though you are going to use Jenkins, SonarQube does not support Subversion through Jenkins, so click on **Locally**:
+Even though you are going to use Jenkins, SonarQube with Jenkins does not support Subversion as a DevOps platform, so click on **Locally**:

     ![How do you want to analyze your repository?](41-how-do-you-want-to-analyze-your-repository.png "How do you want to analyze your repository?")